ynaroditsky/OmniAssist/README.md

                 {
                     "attributeName": "string",          <!-- Attribute name provided by an UI request -->
                     "conditionalValue": "string",       <!-- Allow to use the attribute value as a condtion.  -->
-                    "base64Encoded": true|false,        <!-- Is the attribute value base64 encoded? -->
+                    "base64Encoded": "true|false",        <!-- Is the attribute value base64 encoded? -->
                     "prefixPrompt": "string",           <!-- Prompt before an attribute value/prompt -->
                     "prompt": "string",                 <!-- If value of prompt is not null, it will be sent to AI instead of attirbute value sent by an UI request -->
                     "postfixPrompt": "string",          <!-- Prompt after an attribute value/.prompt -->